All Episodes

 I'd never heard of her, Leah Thomas.

-Do you have you heard of her?
+Have you heard of her?

 Yeah, I've heard of her.

-Currently demolishing rivals and making an absolute mockery of sporting fairness.
+Okay, is currently demolishing rivals and making an absolute mockery of sporting fairness.

-Thomas 22 was a mediocre performer when she competed as a man, but is now record-breaking phenomenon competing as a woman, winning some races by entire whole lengths of a pool.
+Thomas 22 was a mediocre performer when she competed as a man, but is now a record-breaking phenomenon competing as a woman, winning some races by entire whole lengths of a pool.

-Um I know people that swim.
+I know people that swim.

 You have to be so dedicated to that sport to be an Olympic athlete.